MahalaxmiKouchika/Autism-Spectrum-Disorder-Detection/README.md

 📊 Prediction Result

-Replace the screenshot filenames with your actual image filenames if they are different.
+Replace the screenshot names above with your actual screenshot filenames if they are different.

 🚀 How to Run
 1. Clone the Repository